Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Introduction

 \section{Introduction}

-Within the current decade, several large-scale structure (LSS) surveys are expected to start their operations or to release their first results, and they will provide a significant improvement to available cosmological data sets.
-Such forthcoming LSS surveys will map the matter distribution in the Universe with exquisite precision.
-Some of them will be ground-based, such as the Dark Energy Spectroscopic Instrument \citep[DESI,][]{2016arXiv161100036D,2016arXiv161100037D}, the Legacy Survey of Space and Time (LSST) at the Vera C.\ Rubin Observatory \citep{2009arXiv0912.0201L,2018arXiv180901669T,Ivezic:2008fe}, and the SKA Observatory \citep[SKAO; see, e.g.,][]{2015aska.confE..17A,2015aska.confE..19S,2015aska.confE..23B,2015aska.confE..24B,2015aska.confE..25C,2015aska.confE..31R,2020PASA...37....7S}.
+Within the current decade, several large-scale structure (LSS) surveys are expected to start their operations or to release their first results. {They} will provide a significant improvement to available cosmological data sets. {These} forthcoming LSS surveys will map the matter distribution in the Universe with exquisite precision.
+Some of {the surveys} will be ground-based, such as the Dark Energy Spectroscopic Instrument \citep[DESI,][]{2016arXiv161100036D,2016arXiv161100037D}, the Legacy Survey of Space and Time (LSST) at the Vera C.\ Rubin Observatory \citep{2009arXiv0912.0201L,2018arXiv180901669T,Ivezic:2008fe}, and the {Square Kilometre Array Observatory} \citep[SKAO; see, e.g.,][]{2015aska.confE..17A,2015aska.confE..19S,2015aska.confE..23B,2015aska.confE..24B,2015aska.confE..25C,2015aska.confE..31R,2020PASA...37....7S}.
 Others will be space-borne, such as the \Euclid satellite \citep{Laureijs2011,Amendola2013,Amendola2016,ISTF}, the \textit{Nancy Grace Roman} Space Telescope \citep{2015arXiv150303757S}, and the Spectro-Photometer for the History of the Universe, Epoch of Reionization, and Ices Explorer \citep[SPHEREx; see, e.g.,][]{2014arXiv1412.4872D,2018arXiv180505489D}.